piegope/doc/docs/content/en/kb/remote-desktop-manager/how-to-articles/entry-types-events-settings/event-auto-typing-macro.md

 ---
 eleventyComputed:
   title: Event auto typing macro
-  description: The typing macro automatically executes once a connection has been established.
+  description: The Typing Macro automatically executes once a connection has been established.
 ---
 The ***Typing Macro*** automatically executes once a connection has been established.